jarekstrzele/obsidian_notes/Git/plurasight git/Git the big picture.md

 #git/checkout
 `git checkout [commit_id]`
 	- hey Git, take me back in time to this version `[commit_id]` of project
-	- it takes the version of the ptoject that we want to go to
+	- it takes the version of the  project that we want to go to

 ----
 ## Understanding Version Control